cthing/meazure/README.md

 - Internal improvements
     - Migrated codesbase to C++17
     - Reorganized source code into subfolders
+    - Extensive refactoring, renaming, and reorganizing of class functionality for testability and clarity
     - Increased unit test coverage
     - Use precompiled headers to greatly reduce build time
     - Use namespaces for static utility classes
-    - Extensive refactoring, renaming, and reorganizing of class functionality for testability and clarity
     - Use the [Conan C/C++ Package Manager](https://conan.io/) for library dependencies (e.g. Boost)
-    - Migrate to [Xerces C++ XML parser and validator](https://xerces.apache.org/xerces-c/) from old expat and homegrown validator
+    - Migrated to [Xerces C++ XML parser and validator](https://xerces.apache.org/xerces-c/) from expat and homegrown validator
-    - Migrate to a central XML writer class for writing the profile and position log files
+    - Use an XML writer class for writing the profile and position log files.
+This centralizes all formatting and escaping of the XML.

 ### Changes 3.0.1 to 3.0.2